 Andrew set about connecting all of these control cables while Matt built an 80m Delta Loop antenna.
-The apex of the delta loop is at 95 ft and the base is about 16 ft off the ground.
-We aimed it to the NNE and it is fed in the middle of the bottom section.
+The apex of the delta loop is 95 ft, and the base is about 16 ft off the ground.
+We aimed it at the NNE, and fed in the middle of the bottom section.

-Next, we added the connectors to the shack end of all of the hard-lines and setup an SWR meter at our shack entry for end to end testing of the antennas and feed-lines.
+Next, we added the connectors to the shack end of all the hard lines and setup an SWR meter at our shack entry for end-to-end testing of the antennas and feed lines.

-I also connected the controller for the DXE PS2B Broadband Phasing System and we connected a 50-ohm dummy load in place of the lower SteppIR antenna so that we could test the array phasing system and feedline breakout box.
-I used a 28V power supply to close the T/R relays in the 2M and 70cm pre-amps which connected their feed-lines directly to the antennas, bypassing the pre-amps for testing.
+I also connected the controller for the DXE PS2B Broadband Phasing System.
+We connected a 50-ohm dummy load in place of the lower SteppIR antenna to test the array phasing system and feedline breakout box.
+I used a 28V power supply to close the T/R relays in the 2M and 70cm pre-amps which connected their feed lines directly to the antennas, bypassing the pre-amps for testing.
 Finally, I connected the SteppIR DB36 controller and calibrated the DB36’s elements.
 After placing the SteppIR on 20m and setting the PS2B to connect to the upper DB36 only, we measured the SWR at the end of the 7/8″ hard-line at the shack entry – success, a good SWR curve!

-We did have some initial problems related to a combination of reversing the feed-line connections for the upper and lower DB36’s at the PS2B and a wiring error in the PS2B controller.
-A little quick troubleshoot identified both of these problems which were easily corrected.
-With this done, we were able to verify the connection to the dummy load (future lower DB36) and also test the Feed-line Breakout System – both of which worked correctly!
+We did have some initial problems related to a combination of reversing the feed-line connections for the upper and lower DB36s at the PS2B and a wiring error in the PS2B controller.
+Quick troubleshooting identified both of these problems, which were easily corrected.
+With this done, we verified the connection to the dummy load (future lower DB36) and tested the Feed-line Breakout System – both of which worked correctly!

 The final step in the test of the tower-mounted equipment was to put the two M2 Pre-amp Systems in transmit mode and test the SWR performance of the 2M and 70cm beams at the entry to the shack.
-I was a bit anxious about this step as the resonance of both of these antennas was a little low when they were previously tested close to the ground.
+I was a bit anxious about this step as both antennas’ resonance was a little low when they were previously tested close to the ground.
 A quick SWR test on both antennas verified that they performed exactly to M2’s specifications with SWR over the specified bandwidth of less than 1.2:1.

-With this step complete, we routed the control cables through the conduits that we had placed in our yard to the shack and then into the shack through the existing building cable entries.
+With this step complete, we routed the control cables through the conduits we had placed in our yard to the shack and then to the shack through the existing building cable entries.

-The 80m Loop is also an great antenna.
-I am getting signal reports ranging from 59+ to 59+40 dB into Europe and my ability to “hear” DX stations on 80m is vastly improved!
+The 80m loop is also a great antenna.
+I am getting signal reports ranging from 59+ to 59+40 dB into Europe, and my ability to “hear” DX stations on 80m is vastly improved!

-My goals for this weekend include beginning to build the second of our two SteppIR DB36 yagi’s and hooking up and testing of the 2m and 70cm Yagis.
+My goals for this weekend include beginning to build the second of our two SteppIR DB36 Yagi’s and hooking up and testing the 2m and 70cm Yagis.

 You can read more about our tower project via the articles which follow: